Senate Judiciary to interview Russian-American lobbyist

 - Burien, the town Trump cast a spell on, is waking up a very different place | Danny Westneat

-- Cougars rise past Huskies to No. 15 in AP poll 2 weeks ahead of Apple Cup clash

-Congressional investigators are probing the June 2016 meeting in Trump Tower with Donald Trump Jr., as is special counsel Robert Mueller.
+Congressional investigators are probing the June 2016 meeting in Trump Tower in New York with Donald Trump Jr., as is special counsel Robert Mueller.
 Akhmetshin was interviewed by the House intelligence panel Monday, and has also been interviewed by the Senate intelligence committee.

 In emails ahead of the Trump Tower meeting, Trump Jr. enthusiastically agreed to the sit-down with Russian lawyer Natalia Veselnitskaya and others after he was promised dirt on his father’s rival, Democrat Hillary Clinton.
 Trump Jr. has since denied such material ever materialized.